Last Updated on

 Why is Everyone Talking About NEO?

 Cryptocurrency has come a long way since Bitcoin was launched in 2009.
 Now there are hundreds of new coins out there all with very different niches.
-NEO has attracted trader interest because it seeks to improve on the foundations created by Ethereum.
+NEO has attracted investor interest because it seeks to improve on the foundations created by Ethereum.

 The Chinese developed token is designed to create more effective smart contracts and is well place to dominate the Asian market.
 The cryptocurrency secured a partnership with the Chinese certificating authorities to develop smart contracts 2.0.